S0US404/nlw-expert/README.md

 # 📝 Digital Notepad with Speech Recognition

 Welcome to the **Digital Notepad** project!
-This application is a modern and accessible tool designed to help users create and manage notes through voice commands.
+This application is a modern and accessible tool designed to help users create notes through voice commands.
 Built with the latest web technologies, it offers a seamless and intuitive user experience.

 ## 🌟 Features